-The issue by the Council of the European Union of Directive 96/61 / EC of 24 September 1996, also known as the IPPC directive, introduces a new integrated approach for the protection of the environment and the health of citizens, aims at preventing, reducing and, as far as possible, eliminating the pollution coming from the productive sectors, considering the environment no longer separated into three distinct areas: air, water and soil, but as a single entity to be protected.
+The issue by the Council of the European Union of Directive 96/61/EC of 24 September 1996, also known as the IPPC directive, introduced a new integrated approach for the protection of the environment and the health of citizens, aims at preventing, reducing and, as far as possible, eliminating the pollution coming from the productive sectors, considering the environment no longer separated into three distinct areas: air, water and soil, but as a single entity to be protected.
+This directive has been repealed by Directive 2010/75/EU of the European Parliament and of the Council - 24 November 2010.